How to Start Annuals Indoors from Seed

 If you’re going to skip the mat system and use a water bottle mister, simply place your egg cartons on top of baking pans that will serve as drip pans.

-4. Plant Seeds
+4. Sow Seeds

-Sow seeds as follows:
+Sow as follows:

 For tiny seeds, mist the soil lightly.
-Use a magnifying glass, and tweezers if necessary, to place two or three seeds in each cell.
+Use a magnifying glass, and tweezers if necessary, to place two or three in each cell.
 Do not cover with soil.

 For seeds large enough to measure with a standard ruler, plant at a depth equal to the size of the seed, and cover lightly with soil.
-Planting too deeply may deprive the seeds of oxygen, and they will not germinate.

 5. Make a Greenhouse

 Start by cutting a piece of plastic wrap the length of each baking pan.
-(Cut two to cover wide baking pans, and overlap them.)
+Cut two to cover wide baking pans, and overlap them.

 Lay the plastic wrap gently on top of the toothpicks to form a greenhouse.
 Tuck the ends and sides of the plastic firmly underneath each baking pan, taping as needed.